-8.3.2.
-Proportions of subjects with HbA1c of < 7% over time
+8.2.3.
+Proportions of subjects with HbA{1c} of \leq 7% over time

-Summary on the proportion of subjects achieving HbA1c < 7% at each visit will be presented over time.
-It will be analyzed using Generalized Estimating Equation (GEE) logistic regression.
-The fixed effect will include region, treatment, visit, treatment-by-visit interaction and baseline HbA1c.
-An unstructured correlation structure will be used (or autoregressive (1) if the model with the unstructured structure does not converge).
-The odds ratios of bexagliflozin group over the sitagliptin group at each visit will be estimated from LS means based on the model with the corresponding p-values and their two-sided 95 % CIs presented.
+Summary on the proportion of subjects achieving $HbA{1c} < 7\%$ at each visit will be presented over time for both double-blind and high glycemic groups.
+For the double-blind groups, data will be analyzed using Generalized Estimating Equation (GEE) logistic regression.
+The fixed effect will include country, treatment, visit, treatment-by-visit interaction and baseline HbA{1c} .
+An unstructured correlation structure will be used (or autoregressive(1) if the model with the unstructured structure does not converge).
+The odds ratios of bexagliflozin group over the placebo group at each visit will be estimated from LS means based on the model with the corresponding p-values and their two-sided 95 % CIs presented.